CalculatedContent/WeightWatcher/README.md

 ![alt text](https://github.com/CalculatedContent/PredictingTestAccuracies/blob/master/img/vgg-w_alphas.png)

-This can be reppduced with the [Demo Notebook](https://github.com/CalculatedContent/WeightWatcher/blob/master/WeightWatcher-VGG.ipynb)
+This can be reppduced with the [Examokes Notebook](https://github.com/CalculatedContent/WeightWatcher/blob/master/examples/WW-VGG.ipynb)

 Notice: we *did not peek* at the ImageNet test data to build this plot.

-**See also the recent rand_distance metric.**
 </details>

 <hr>